Fresh Turf & Sod Sales

 When planting, always purchase a few extra rolls to ensure you have enough to finish the job.
 Any extras can always be used to patch up troubled areas of your existing lawn.

 When is Sod/Turf Available?

 Turf is highly perishable.
 Once cut, the average roll must be planted within 3 days or should be thrown out.
-We try to ensure maximum freshness and quality by bringing in Sod/Turf on specific days: Fridays from April through October, and additionally mid-week (Tue-Wed) in the spring (April-June).
+We try to ensure maximum freshness and quality by bringing in Sod/Turf on specific days: Thursdays / Fridays from April through October, and occasionally mid-week (Tue-Wed) in the spring (April-June).
 Pallets of turf are always available by special order if ordered in advance.